-The Archdiocese evaluated its December 31, 2011 financial statements for subsequent events through July 3, 2013, the date the financial statements were available to be issued.
-The Archdiocese is not aware of any material subsequent events which would require recognition or disclosure in the accompanying financial statements, except as disclosed in Notes 5 and 8.
+The Archdiocese evaluated its December 31, 2012 financial statements for subsequent events through November 1, 2013, the date the financial statements were available to be issued.
+The Archdiocese is not aware of any material subsequent events which would require recognition or disclosure in the accompanying financial statements.